top of page

 • A high-resolution PNG or SVG version

-• Transparent background if possible
+• A transparent background if possible

 • Your brand colours and fonts, if available (style guide = gold)